-Can jets of air keep covid-19 off buffet food?
+Can jets of air keep coronavirus off buffet food?
 One company banks on it.

 Sample pricing starts at roughly $400 a piece; however, that price is expected to drop significantly once it goes into mass production.

-While the FDA says there is no evidence of virus transmission from food, AirShield is meant to reassure diners that food retailers are taking their health seriously, Kurmlavage said.
-In video demonstrations, the company shows how gusts of air can keep smoke away from food sitting on a roller grill, and AirShield is undergoing testing to see if the process can ward off coronavirus droplets.
+While the FDA says there is no evidence of virus transmission from food, the AirShield is meant to reassure diners that food retailers are taking their health seriously, Kurmlavage said.
+In video demonstrations, the company shows how gusts of air can keep smoke away from food sitting on a roller grill, and the AirShield is undergoing testing to see whether the process can ward off coronavirus droplets.

 “The winners following covid-19 will be the retailers that consumers perceive as the safer option,” Kurmlavage said.